Get Moshi

 brew services start moshi-hook

-Those events appear in the inbox, can update Live Activities and Dynamic Island, and sync to Apple Watch.
-See Agent hooks and Live Activities, Inbox and Usage, and Apple Watch.
+Those events appear in the Agents feed (renamed from Inbox in 3.2), can update Live Activities and Dynamic Island, and sync to Apple Watch.
+See Agent hooks and Live Activities, Agents & Usages, and Apple Watch.

 Plain webhooks still work for scripts and unsupported agents: